 Students can chose electives across the Humanities and Social Sciences, provided they meet the entry requirements.
 We offer two electives ourselves: Sex/Race/Trans allows students to gain knowledge of queer, trans, and critical race scholarship.
 Narrative and Globalization focuses on various theories of (anti-)globalization, concepts related to (anti-)globalization and ways of analyzing how (anti-)globalization is narrated and visualized in different cultural imaginations (literature, film, television, new media) and discourses (political, economical, commercial, cultural, historical).
 In addition, students in Comparative Cultural Analysis may benefit from electives offered by the programme’s Cultural Analysis, Comparative Literature and Literary Studies.

 Students can use (part of) their elective space for an internship.
 Typically, students in Comparative Cultural Analysis take internships in the cultural sector in Amsterdam and The Netherlands: from museums to galleries, from festivals to magazines, but also work for non-profit organizations dealing with environmental or socio-cultural issues, or for (digital) media organisations.
-For more information about available internships and the experiences of other student interns, please take a look on this page.
+Read more about student internships

 The Master's thesis reports on research carried out by the student under the supervision of an academic staff member involved in the programme.
 Students are free to select their thesis topic and can indicate their preferred supervisor.